vibebhavv/Chameleon-VoiceMod/README.md

 # Important

-This app is not stable, I will improve it further.
+This app is not so stable, I will improve it further.

 # Installation
 ## Clone the repository